irenealgi/readbelow/_posts/2015-12-20-on-may-we-be-forgiven.md

 ---
 layout: post
-title: On _May we be forgiven_: I may forgive you after all, AM Homes
+title: "On _May we be forgiven_: I may forgive you after all, AM Homes"
 published: true
 ---

 It took me over twenty days of my precious life to finish this book.
 During those twenty days - and then some -, people would ask me: 'oh, so what are you reading now?'
 And I would say, '_May we be forgiven_, by AM Homes.
 Not sure I'm going to forgive her.'
 People found it funny.
 I meant it as a joke, but I was being serious.
 I have no regrets though, I'm happy that I read this.
 I'm glad that, finally, interesting, thought-provoking, not-wow-not-meh-not-ugh books are crawling back to my shelves.
 Makes my reading life a lot more exciting.